mission-testronaut/testronaut-cli/README.md

 # 🧑‍🚀 Testronaut

-**Testronaut** is an autonomous testing framework powered by OpenAI function calling and browser automation.
-It allows you to define mission-based tests in plain English, then runs them through a real browser to validate UI workflows.
+**Testronaut** is an autonomous testing framework powered by **LLMs and Playwright**.
+It lets you define *mission-based tests* in plain English, then runs them through a real browser to validate UI workflows — all while generating human-readable reports.

 ---

 ## 🌌 Join the Mission Control Community

-Got questions, ideas, or want to share your missions?
+Got questions, ideas, or missions to share?
-Join our Discord to connect with other Testronauts, get support, and help shape the framework’s future.
+Join the Discord to connect with other Testronauts, get support, and help shape the framework’s future.

 [![Join Discord](https://img.shields.io/badge/Join%20Us%20on%20Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/pBfdef92ba)